First Known Use of health insurance

 Seen and Heard

-What made you look up health insurance?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up health insurance?
+Please tell us where you read or heard it (including the quote, if possible).